yasavvy/adat_co/README.md

 License

-This project is licensed under the Eclipse Public License - v 2.0.
+This project is licensed under the APACHE License - v 2.0.